This epic Barcelona itinerary goes beyond the city. Go skydiving in Girona, hiking in Montserrat, and see first-century Roman ruins in Tarragona!

 2) Before check-in: Download your Digital Vaccination Certificate via Notarise.

 Catalonia’s COVID-19 page here.

-Returning to Singapore (Update as of 6 Dec 2021) — Travellers entering Singapore (citizens included) via the VTL are required to take the following COVID-19 tests:
+Returning to Singapore (Update as of 22 Feb 2022) — Travellers entering Singapore (citizens included) via the VTL are required to take a supervised ART within 24 hours of arrival.